sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 The Orchestrator disables the periodic collection of posture attributes by supplying collector(s) the unique identifier of previously scheduled collection instructions.
 An optional "final collection" flag will indicate to the collection component that, upon receipt of the cancellation instructions, a final ad-hoc collection is to take place.

 ### Coordinate Observational/Event-based Collection
-In these scenarios, the "observer" acts as the Posture Collection Service.
+In these scenarios, the Posture Collection Service acts as the "observer".
 Interactions with the observer could specify a time period of observation and potentially information intended to filter observed posture attributes to aid the PCS in determining those attributes that are applicable for collection and persistence to the Posture Attribute Repository.

 #### Initiate Observational/Event-based Collection
 The Orchestrator supplies a payload of instructions to a topic or set of topics to which Posture Collection Services (observers) are subscribed.
 This payload could include specific instructions based on the observer's capabilities to determine specific posture attributes to observe and collect.

 #### Cancel Observational/Event-based Collection
 The Orchestrator supplies a payload of instructions to a topic or set of topics to which Posture Collection Services are subscribed.
-The receiving PCS components cancel the identified observational/event-based collection executing on that PCS.
+The receiving PCS components cancel the identified observational/event-based collection executing on those PCS components.

 ### Persist Collected Posture Attributes
 Following successful collection, Posture Collection Services (PCS) will supply the payload of collected posture attributes to the interface(s) supporting the persistent storage of those attributes to the Posture Attribute Repository.
 Information in this payload should include identifying information of the computing resource(s) for which attributes were collected.